Trump says World Health Organization ‘really blew it’ amid rising outrage over coronavirus response

 A Jan.
 14 tweet on the WHO account has not aged well: “Preliminary investigations conducted by the Chinese authorities have found no clear evidence of human-to-human transmission of the novel #coronavirus.”

 So far, however, most of the U.S. criticism has come from the right.
-Sen. Martha McSally, Arizona Republican, has called for the resignation of Mr. Tedros, an Ethiopian malaria researcher and former Ministry of Health who has led the agency since 2017.
+Sen. Martha McSally, Arizona Republican, has called for the resignation of Mr. Tedros, an Ethiopian malaria researcher and former health miniater who has led the agency since 2017.

-She accused WHO on Tuesday of “parroting [China‘s] propaganda,” telling Fox Business that the U.S. response could have occurred earlier, “but China put us in this position because of their lies and the coverups and the complicit World Health Organization.”
+Ms. McSally accused WHO on Tuesday of “parroting [China‘s] propaganda,” telling Fox Business that the U.S. response could have occurred earlier, “but China put us in this position because of their lies and the coverups and the complicit World Health Organization.”

 Sen. Rick Scott, Florida Republican, called last week for an investigation when Congress returns to review whether taxpayers should spend $123 million annually “to fund an organization that willfully parroted propaganda from the Chinese Communist Party.”